NishkarshRaj/100DaysofMLCode/9_Deep_Learning/Convolutional_Neural_Networks/README.md

 - **Stride**: Indicates how many steps across the input we move when we adjust the filter to a new position.
 The above example has a stride of 1.
 If it had a stride of 2, the feature map would have half its size.

+## Convolutions on RGB Images
+Whereas in the 1 channel case, where the term filter and kernel are interchangeable, in the general case, they’re actually pretty different.
+Each filter actually happens to be a collection of kernels, with there being one kernel for every single input channel to the layer, and each kernel being unique.
+Each of the kernels of the filter "slides" over their respective input channels, producing a processed version of each.
+Some kernels may have stronger weights than others, to give more emphasis to certain input channels than others (e.g. a filter may have a red kernel channel with stronger weights than others, and hence, respond more to differences in the red channel features than the others).
+Each of the per-channel processed versions are then summed together to form one channel.
+The kernels of a filter each produce one version of each channel, and the filter as a whole produces one overall output channel.
+Finally, then there's the optional bias term.
+The way the bias term works here is that each output filter has one bias term.
+The bias gets added to the output channel so far to produce the final output channel.

 ## Pooling Layer
 A pooling function replaces the output of the net at a certain location with a summary statistic of the nearby outputs.
 Pooling layers commonly reduce the input's height and width by half.
 Pooling layers aim to reduce the number of parameters in the network by keeping the most relevant features.